 This manual is not intended to be used as a replacement for specific information and procedures covered in manuals provided by the manufacturer of the engine, accessories and other major equipment.
-The owner's packet contains specific manufacturer's information on boat care, engine, audio system, steering system, etc.

 Because we are constantly working toward product improvement, this manual is intended to be a general guide only.
 The illustrations used in this manual may not match the equipment on the boat; they are intended only as general reference views.